Corridor Digital: History and prominent projects

 Pueringer and Gorski began working together in junior high school in Stillwater, Minnesota, making student films with an emphasis on visual effects.
 In 2008 they moved to Los Angeles, where they focused on visual effects for other projects.
-In 2010, they released a Modern Warfare fan film, "Modern Warfare: Frozen Crossing", filmed in Minnesota, like many of their early projects.
-In subsequent years, Pueringer and Gorski began creating more short-form content.
+In 2010, they released a Modern Warfare fan film, "Modern Warfare: Frozen Crossing", like many of their early projects, it was filmed in Minnesota In subsequent years, Pueringer and Gorski began creating more short-form content.
 In 2012, they created the viral hits "The Glitch" and "Minecraft: The Last Minecart".
-They were featured in the 2012, 2013 and 2014 YouTube Rewind.

 In 2016, they co-wrote, co-directed, and produced the Battlefield-inspired web series Rush.

 Lifeline

 In 2017, Corridor produced and directed the YouTube Red series Lifeline, which was executive produced by Dwayne Johnson and a collaboration with his Seven Bucks Productions.
-The show was an American science fiction drama web television series broadcast on the YouTube Red network which began October 11, 2017.
+The show was an American science fiction drama web television series broadcast on the YouTube Red network.

 Top 10 Games You Can Play in Your Head, By Yourself

 In 2019, the company published a book, Top 10 Games You Can Play in Your Head, By Yourself, released on Amazon and publicized with a commercial on its YouTube channel.
 The book is a collaboration between Gorski and author D. F. Lovett.